WICG/attribution-reporting-api/event_attribution_reporting_clicks.md

 ### Multiple sources for the same trigger (Multi-touch)

-If multiple sources were clicked and associated with a single attribution trigger, send reports for all of them.
+If multiple sources were clicked and associated with a single attribution trigger, send reports for the one with the highest priority.

-To provide additional utility, the browser can choose to provide additional annotations to each of these reports, attributing credits for the triggering redirect to them individually.
-Attribution models allow for more sophisticated, accurate measurement.

-The default attribution model will be last-click attribution, giving the last-clicked source for a given trigger redirect all of the credit.

-To remain flexible, the browser sends an `credit` of value 0 to 100 for all reports associated with a single trigger.
-This represents the percent of attribution a source received.
-The sum of credits across a set of reports for one trigger should equal 100.

 There are many possible alternatives to this, like providing a choice of rules-based attribution models.
 However, it